Can Too Much Exercise Harm Fertility? How to Balance Fitness and Conception

 While moderate exercise is beneficial, excessive or intensive exercise can hinder fertility in several ways:

-• Excessive Physical Strain
+- Excessive Physical Strain

 Traditional Chinese Medicine (TCM) views excessive exercise as a potential disruptor of the body’s energy balance .
-Overexertion can deplete Qi, the body’s vital energy, leading to imbalances in the reproductive organs, which are essential for fertility.
+Overexertion can deplete Qi, the body’s vital energy, leading to imbalances in the reproductive organs, which are essential for fertility. - Hormonal Imbalance

 Oestreogen levels decrease in women when they exercise to the point of getting the endorphin rush.
 They can decrease to enough to stop ovulation.
-Particularly in women with low body weight, excessive exercise can be a barrier to healthy ovulation.
+Particularly in women with low body weight, excessive exercise can be a barrier to healthy ovulation. - Imbalance of Yin and Yang

 TCM holds that exercise should maintain harmony between Yin (cooling, nourishing energy) and Yang (active, warming energy).
 Intense physical activity may overstimulate Yang, causing a deficiency in Yin.
-This imbalance may disrupt menstrual cycles or reduce sperm quality, affecting fertility.
+This imbalance may disrupt menstrual cycles or reduce sperm quality, affecting fertility. - Depletion of Kidney Essence

 In TCM, the Kidneys store “Essence,” vital for reproduction.
 Excessive or intense exercise is thought to weaken the Kidneys, leading to a loss of Essence.
-This depletion may result in lower fertility potential, especially if recovery time is insufficient for the body to restore its reserves.
+This depletion may result in lower fertility potential, especially if recovery time is insufficient for the body to restore its reserves. - Impact on Blood Circulation

 Blood circulation is crucial for reproductive health in TCM.
 Over Exercising may cause stagnation or depletion of Blood, particularly in women.
-This can lead to irregular menstrual cycles or insufficient nourishment to the uterus, impacting fertility and making conception more difficult.
+This can lead to irregular menstrual cycles or insufficient nourishment to the uterus, impacting fertility and making conception more difficult. - Mental and Emotional Imbalance

 TCM emphasises the connection between emotional well-being and physical health.
 Excessive exercise may increase stress, anxiety, or emotional instability, which TCM links to organ disharmony, particularly in the Liver and Spleen.
 This can hinder the body’s ability to support reproductive functions properly.